History of BMW

 Aircraft engines, motorcycles, and automobiles would be BMW's main products until World War II.
 During the war, against the wishes of Popp, BMW concentrated on aircraft engine production, with military motorcycles as a side line, and automobile manufacture stopped altogether in 1941, under government prohibition.
 BMW's factories were heavily bombed during the war, its automobile factory in the Russian controlled East Germany and its remaining West German facilities were banned from producing motor vehicles or aircraft after the war.
 Again, the company survived by making pots, pans and bicycles.
 In 1948, BMW restarted motorcycle production.
 BMW resumed car production in Bavaria in 1952 with the BMW 501 luxury saloon.
 The range of cars was expanded in 1955, through the production of the cheaper Isetta microcar after acquiring the rights from Italian company Iso.
 Slow sales of loss making luxury cars, declining profitable motorcycle sales as the economy improved and small profit margins from microcars meant BMW was in serious financial trouble.
 A "600" 4 seat version of the Isetta, with the "fridge" front door and one side door and a 600 cc air cooled horizontal twin motorcycle engine, was a sales flop.
 This led to a "proper car" styled by Micholetti based on the 600 was developed but consumed all available fund leading to very limited production in 1959.
 In December 1959, the company was nearly taken over by rival Daimler-Benz.
 Herbert Quandt and Harald Quandt acquired a controlling interest, largely based on the sales prospect of the 700 resulted in the company surviving as a separate entity.

-The Quandt's father, Günther Quandt, was a well-known German industrialist.
+The Quandts’ father, Günther Quandt, was a well-known German industrialist.
 Quandt joined the Nazi party in 1933 and made a fortune arming the German Wehrmacht, manufacturing weapons and batteries.
 Many of his enterprises had been appropriated from Jewish owners under duress and with minimal compensation.
 At least three of his enterprises made extensive use of slave laborers, as many as 50,000 in all.
 One of his battery factories had its own on-site concentration camp, complete with gallows.
 While the Quandt family and BMW were not directly connected during the war, funds amassed in the Nazi era by his father allowed Herbert Quandt to buy BMW.